 Vijaya Iyer is a freelance science writer for BioNews Services.
 She has contributed content to their several disease-specific websites, including cystic fibrosis, multiple sclerosis, muscular dystrophy, among others.

 She holds a PhD in Microbiology from Kansas State University, where her research focused on molecular biology, bacterial interactions, metabolism, and animal models to study bacterial infections.
 Following the completion of her PhD, Dr. Iyer went on to complete three postdoctoral fellowships at Kansas State University, University of Miami and Temple University.

 She joined BioNews Services to utilize her scientific background and writing skills to help patients and caregivers remain abreast with important scientific breakthroughs.

-Cancer cells from the fallopian tube — the precursors of ovarian cancer — communicate with healthy ovaries and trigger the release of a hormone called norepinephrine, creating an environment ...
+Cancer cells from the fallopian tube — the precursors of ovarian cancer — communicate with healthy ovaries and trigger the release of a hormone called norepinephrine, creating an environment for ...
 Read more

 Iron accumulation, a well-known feature of ovarian cancer cells, may play a role in cancer progression by increasing fatty acid metabolism, researchers at UConn Health suggest.
-Their study, “A Systems Biology Approach ...
+Their study, “A Systems Biology Approach to ...
 Read more